 Tradestation has generally low stock and ETF commission.

-Commission-free trading on equities and ETFs is available for US residents if you apply for the TSgo scheme.
+Commission-free trading on equities and ETFs is available for US residents if you apply for the TS GO or TS Select scheme.
 Click here for further information.

-If you prefer stock trading on margin or short sale, you should check Tradestation's financing rates.
+If you prefer stock trading on margin, you should check Tradestation's financing rates.

-Financing rates or margin rate is charged when you trade on margin or short a stock.
-This basically means that you borrow money or stocks from your broker to trade.
-For this borrowed money/stock you have to pay interest.
-This is the financing rate.
+Trading on margin basically means that you borrow money from your broker to trade.
+For this borrowed money you have to pay an interest.
+This is the margin rate.
 It can be a significant proportion of your trading costs.

 |USD margin rate||9.5%||2.6%||9.0%|

 |EUR margin rate||-||1.5%||-|